gokceer/DomatesBiberPatlicanApp/README.md

 # DomatesBiberPatlicanApp
 Food Tracker and Recipe Adviser according to your ingredients

-Our project is Domates Biber PatlIcan which can be used as food tracker and adviser.
+Our project is Domates Biber Patlican which can be used as food tracker and adviser.
 It brings lots of recipes according to your item selected if it is available in application database.
 Additionally, you can listen the recipes by clicking a listen button.
 Also, there is “Market Bul” button which provides connection to Google Maps and provide you to search for supermarkets around your location or other places.
 As it is said before, our app has two functionality: food tracker and recipe adviser.